krystiano365/lissajous/README.md

 # lissajousGrapher
-Program for displaying animated representation of Lissajous curves Application was made using Unity
+Program for displaying animated representation of Lissajous curves.
+Application was made using Unity